 Changing your auto policy can be stressful if you don’t know where to start.
 Here’s a quick and easy step-by-step on how to do it:

 - Compare auto insurance quotes.
 Did you know that the average Canadian researches an average of 3 different providers when buying or renewing their auto insurance?
 Shop around to see who offers the best coverage and customer service at a better rate.
-You can do it the traditional way by making phone calls, quote directly via the provider’s website, or you can try a time-saving online comparison tool like RATESDOTCA.
+You can do it the traditional way by making phone calls or quote directly via the provider’s website.
 Compare apples to apples to make sure you’re matching coverage, limits and deductibles to your current policy.
 You never know – some providers may even offer exclusive discounts (like Alumni Insurance) your current provider doesn’t!

 Tip: In Ontario and Alberta, 44% of people do an annual review of their insurance – and it’s 62% in Quebec!
 We recommend you do the same before shopping around, so you fully understand what you should be comparing in your quotes.